 - Pay applicable fees, plus $8 daily boarding fee.

 If your animal has not been reclaimed before the 96 hour stray hold then it will become property of the City of Denton Animal Shelter and will become available for adoption.

 Requires spay or neuter, per section 6-17(d) of Denton Animal Control Ordinance.

 Surrendering a Pet

-- Prior to visiting our shelter, please call Denton Animal Services at (940) 349-7594 to book an appointment with a Customer Service Representative.
+Prior to visiting our shelter, call Animal Services at (940) 349-7594 or email [email protected] for additional surrender information.

 What to Do if Your Pet is Lost